vmodamio/typewrt_v1/README.md

 also a compromise.
 Instead of that beautifully sharp typefaces from the HD eink display, I'm coming back to the terminal font appearance (more on that later).

+The last issue with the diplay was that no one provided a breakboard to use the 4.4 inches model.
+Adafruit had a breakboard for the smaller ones though, but going smaller than 4.4 inches was too far from a perfect typewriter.
+I just needed to learn how to make a PCB.

+### Keyboard
+If you like photography and compare, for example, the quality of the imagery produced with a Leica and a top notch Sony camera, I promise you wont see any difference.
+Maybe the photographer with the Leica is more profesional, or his/her style of photography pairs better with a compact rangefinder.
+Or maybe there is in fact, that 'distraction-free' argument playing a role too, or maybe not to any of that.
+But if you have ever taken a Leica M in your hands and focus through the rangefinder, spining the objetive to get the focus, and press the shutter...you can feel the precission and quality of the 'instrument'.
+That in my opinion is unsurpassable.

+I wanted something like that for my typewriter.
+Not that pretentious, but having that feeling when typing, of something that is precise and comfortable.
+Exquisite to type in.
+So the typewriter should have a mechanical keyboard loaded with tactile switches.
+And at the same time completely silent.
+That is my preference, simply because I dont want to have a minuscule remorse when typing in a public space.
+Or even worse, when being alone with my mind blank and hearing the clicks of those keys muted.